CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-19.md

 - Record Bigfoot demo and upload to repository
 - Record Littlefoot demo and upload to repository
 - Complete ADRs for Tinyfoot and upload to repository
-- ?
-Finalize Tinyfoot implementation
+- Finalize Tinyfoot implementation
-- ?
-Make sure Tinyfoot well commented
+- Make sure Tinyfoot well commented
-- ?
-Create Github page documenting Tinyfoot implementation
-- ?
-Record Tinyfoot demo and upload to repository
-- ?
-Write out Tinyfoot Github README that provides an overview of the project, provides mentions of its features, links to Tinyfoot demo, and provides a roadmap or indication of things to be done
-- ?
-Perform mini-retrospective and document team's thoughts and upload document to repository
 - Upload today's meeting notes to repository
-- ?
-Submit to gradescope
+- Create Issues and assign commits in Github
+- Make pull requests in Github

 ## Completed Tasks